On this page:

-Use the links below to learn how to register a new or existing server on the WSU network.
-You can also read information about what happens after you submit your server registration form, and how CaTS will follow up with concerning the registration.
+Use the links below to learn how to register a new or existing server on the Wright State network.
+You can also read information about what happens after you submit your server registration form, and how CaTS will follow up concerning the registration.
 If you have any questions concerning server registration, please contact the Help Desk.

 New Server Registration

 Before beginning the server registration process, please review the following information:

 Your next step is to fill out the Server Registration Form.
 This form will require information supplied by the department or college as well as the application vendor.
 A meeting with CaTS representatives may be necessary prior to completion of the Server Registration form.

 The process for new server registration is as follows:

 Review CaTS Server Support (PDF) if you would like CaTS to help manage your server.